Tennessee Claflin

-Tennessee Celeste Claflin, Viscountess of Montserrat (October 26, 1844 - January 18, 1923), also known as Tennie C., was an American suffragist best known as the first woman, along with her sister Victoria Woodhull, to open a Wall Street brokerage firm, which occurred in 1870.
+Tennessee Celeste Claflin, Viscountess of Monserrate (October 26, 1844 - January 18, 1923), also known as Tennie C., was an American suffragist best known as the first woman, along with her sister Victoria Woodhull, to open a Wall Street brokerage firm, which occurred in 1870.

 Early life and education

 Tennessee Claflin's exact birth date is unclear, but she is generally reported to have been born between 1843 and 1846.
 Biographer Myrna MacPherson cites Claflin's date of birth as October 26, 1845, while journalist Barbara Goldsmith cites a birth year of 1846.
 It is clear however, that Tennessee Claflin was the last of ten children born to Roxanna Hummel Claflin and Reuben Buckman Claflin in Homer, Ohio.
 A sister, Utica Claflin Brooker, was born between 1841 and 1843.
 A poem was written about the three sisters: